br0kend/react/docs/docs/higher-order-components.md

 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.

-HOCs are common in third-party React libraries, such as Redux's [`connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) and Relay's [`createContainer`](https://facebook.github.io/relay/docs/api-reference-relay.html#createcontainer-static-method).
+HOCs are common in third-party Reacc libraries, such as Redux's [`connect`](https://github.com/reaccjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) and Relay's [`createContainer`](https://facebook.github.io/relay/docs/api-reference-relay.html#createcontainer-static-method).

 In this document, we'll discuss why higher-order components are useful, and how to write your own.